tommyettinger/digital/README.md

 # digital

-Small utilities for handling numbers in Java.
+Small utilities for handling math and numbers in Java.

-This includes just two classes currently.
+This includes just a few classes currently.

 BitConversion allows converting float and double values to int and long versions of their underlying bits (and it does this in a way that works on GWT efficiently).
+It also has some methods that convert between float and int with reversed byte order (using a fast intrinsic on desktop JDKs and a special trick on GWT), and others that get only the low or high half of a double's bits as an int.

 Base is much larger, and allows converting any Java primitive number type to a specific base/radix/number-system.
 Here,